pavel-demin/red-pitaya-notes/development-machine.md

   - Click the blue "New" icon

-  - Pick a name for the machine, then select "Linux" and "Ubuntu (64 bit)" or "Debian (64 bit)"
+  - Pick a name for the machine, then select "Linux" and "Debian (64 bit)"

   - Set the memory size to at least 2048 MB